Locreus/Calculator/README.md

-A calculator implementing the 4 basic operations addition, subtraction, multiplication and division.
+A calculator implementing the fundamental operations addition, subtraction, multiplication and division.
+Supports keyboard input.